revoltchat/revolt/README.md

-fluff            | Minor app improvement / quality of life change good first issue | Good for newcomers help wanted      | Extra attention is needed improvement      | Areas that can be improved in invalid          | This doesn't seem right needs design     | This issue needs a design to be implemented performance      | Issues relating to app performance
+fluff            | Minor app improvement / quality of life change good first issue | Good for newcomers help wanted      | Extra attention is needed improvement      | Areas that can be improved on invalid          | This doesn't seem right needs design     | This issue needs a design to be implemented performance      | Issues relating to app performance